Khusrau Mirza: Death and burial

+In 1620, Jahangir decided to send his son Khurram in Deccan, against a coalition headed by Malik Ambar.
+However, Khurram refused to leave without his brother.
+It is widely believed that Khurram was worried that, while he was absent from court, Khusrau could be in prime position to obtain the throne should Jahangir die.
+Together with Nur Jahan and Asaf Khan, Khurram managed to convince a reluctant Jahangir to hand over custody of Khusrau before departing in December.

 In 1622, Khusrau was killed on the orders of Prince Khurram.
+Khurram claimed, in the letter with which he informed his father on January 29, 1622, that his brother had died of natural causes; but many Persian and European chronicles accused Shah Jahan of having Khusrau strangled, and even his son Aurangzeb considered his father's guilt an established fact.

 To honour his son, Jahangir had him buried next to the tomb of his mother, Shah Begum, and ordered the construction of a mausoleum in Khusro Bagh in Allahabad.

 Legacy

 After the death of Jahangir in 1627, Khusrau's son, Prince Dawar Bakhsh was briefly made ruler of the Mughal Empire by Asaf Khan to secure the Mughal throne for Shah Jahan.
 On Jumada-l awwal 2, 1037 AH (December 30, 1627), Shah Jahan was proclaimed as the emperor at Lahore.

 On Jumada-l awwal 26, 1037 AH (January 23, 1628), Dawar, his brother Garshasp, uncle Shahryar Mirza, as well as Tahmuras and Hoshang, sons of the deceased Prince Daniyal, were all put to death by Asaf Khan, who was ordered by Shah Jahan to send them "out of the world", which he faithfully carried out.